Aksana-Tsishchanka/ES2015_NYT/README.md

 # ES2015_NYT
-Application is based on ES6, which runs purely on the client-side in Chrome-49 browser or Firefox 47.
+Application is based on ES2015, which runs purely on the client-side in Chrome-49 browser.

 See result <a href="https://aksana-tsishchanka.github.io/ES2015_NYT/">here</a>